zaidelgerbouzi/wireshark-capture_lab/README.md

 ---

 #### 🛡 Notes on Modern Protocol Behavior
 While most web traffic is now encrypted via TLS/HTTPS (Port 443), this lab successfully targeted Port 80 to observe raw protocol headers.
-This demonstrates an understanding of the differences between secure and unencrypted traffic—essential for network troubleshooting and security analysis.
+This demonstrates an understanding of the differences between secure and unencrypted traffic essential for network troubleshooting and security analysis.